PolandOfficial Name: Republic of Poland

 The law requires buildings to be accessible for persons with disabilities.
 Other laws require retrofitting of existing buildings to provide accessibility.
 In Warsaw and other major cities, public buildings and transportation generally are accessible.
 Outside of major metropolitan areas, accessibility is less available.

-Adequate medical care is available in Poland, but hospital facilities and nursing support are not comparable to American standards.
+Adequate medical care is available in Poland, but in most cases hospital facilities and nursing support are not comparable to U.S. standards.
 Physicians are generally well trained, but specific emergency services may be lacking in certain regions, especially in Poland's small towns and rural areas.
 Younger doctors generally speak English, but nursing staff usually do not.
 Doctors and hospitals often expect immediate cash payment for health services.
 Medications are generally available, although they may not be specific U.S. brand-name drugs.

 Travel & Transportation